-3-1-1 ESTABLISHMENT AND OPERATION OF THE GRIEVANCE AND RECLASSIFICATION APPEAL PANEL
+3-1-1 ESTABLISHMENT AND OPERATION OF THE GRIEVANCE APPEAL AND RECLASSIFICATION REVIEW PANEL

-A Grievance and Reclassification Appeal Panel (the Panel) will be established by the Department for Health and Ageing comprising:
+A Grievance Appeal and Reclassification Review Panel (the Panel) will be established by the Department for Health and Wellbeing comprising:

-- A Chair nominated by the Chief Executive, Department for Health and Ageing - A nominee other than from where the employee who has lodged the grievance is employed; and - A union or discipline representative.
+- A Chair nominated by the Chief Executive, Department for Health and Wellbeing - A nominee other than from where the employee who has lodged the grievance is employed; and - A union or discipline representative.
 In the case of Grievances, a union or discipline representative nominated by the employee who has lodged the grievance.
-In the case of reclassification appeals, the Department will maintain a list of approved union/discipline representatives.
+In the case of reclassification reviews, the Department will maintain a list of approved union/discipline representatives.

-There are a number of procedural elements that are applicable to all of the grievance and appeal procedures.
+There are a number of procedural elements that are applicable to all of the grievance appeal and reclassification review procedures.
 These general elements are as follows: